 Seek immediate medical care if you develop severe diarrhea or vomiting and are in or have very recently returned from a country where cholera occurs.

-If you believe you may have been exposed to cholera, but your symptoms are not severe, call your family doctor.
-Be sure to tell him or her that you suspect your illness may be cholera.
+If you believe you've been exposed to cholera, but your symptoms are not severe, call your family doctor.
+Be sure to say that you suspect your illness may be cholera.

 - What treatment approach do you recommend?